JetBrains/teamcity-documentation/topics/use-parameters-in-build-chains.md

 })
 ```

-However, if "ConfigB" and "ConfigC" do not depend on each other, an ambiguity regarding which configuration should have a priority emerges.
+However, if ConfigB and ConfigC do not depend on each other, an ambiguity regarding which configuration should have a priority emerges.
 TeamCity tries to resolve this ambiguity by comparing parameter names and prioritizing a parameter with the most specific build configuration ID.

 * Highest priority: parameters with no wildcards in build configuration IDs (for example, `reverse.dep.ChainConfigA.MyParam`).
 * Medium priority: parameters with partial configuration IDs (for example, `reverse.dep.Chain*A.MyParam`).
 The more specific the target configuration ID is, the higher the priority of this parameter.
 For instance, the `ChainConf*A` ID has a priority over the `Chain*A` ID since it is considered more specific.